ChainSafe/chainbridge-migration/README.md

 Clone this repo to your local machine.

 ### 2) Create configuration
 Define a **chainbridge-migration** configuration file.
-The script expects this file to be defined as `configuration.json` in the root of the project.
+The script expects this file to be defined as `configuration.json` in the project's root.
 See [Configuration](#configuration) for more details.

 ### 3) Start script
-Once the configuration has been created, the script can be started by running `make stop-bridge` or `make transfer-tokens`.
+Once the configuration has been created, you can start the script by running `make stop-bridge` or `make transfer-tokens`.

 ## Configuration